rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 ```

 We've fit a Random Forest model containing 500 decision trees, using just the 6 features selected by CFS from all of the raw sensor data, and our created vector summaries.
-Let's next see its Accuracy in classifying movement on the test set.
+We're now ready to assess its accuracy in classifying movement on the test set of ~3000 sensor snapshots!

 # Model Test / Training Accuracy  <a name="modelling-application"></a>

 ### Model Performance

 Based on the values of our 6 features, each of the 500 decision trees in the Random Forest independently predicts one of the 5 movement classes for every row in the test set.
 A decision tree chooses thresholds during training by testing many possible split points and selecting the one that most reduces Gini impurity.
 During prediction, the tree simply compares each feature value to these learned thresholds to decide which branch to follow.
 Each tree routes the sample down its branches until it reaches a leaf node, and the class stored in that leaf becomes that tree’s ‘vote’.
-These votes represent the class each tree considers most likely given the feature values it has seen.
+These votes represent the class each tree considers most likely, given the feature values it has seen.
 The Random Forest then counts all votes across the 500 trees, and the class with the most votes becomes the model’s final prediction for each row in the test set.

 We output an object y_pred_prob that views the probabilities that each decision tree would arrive at each of the 5 outcomes for each row in the test set.